Industry Specialty

 Top Healthcare & MedTech UX Agencies in Europe

-There are 45 Healthcare-specialized UX agencies in Europe.
-The top-ranked for 2026 are Supercharge, Cyber-Duck, and Designit, with average rates around €100-170/hr.
-Key hubs include Budapest, London, Copenhagen.
+There are 79 Healthcare-specialized UX agencies in Europe.
+The top-ranked for 2026 are UX&I GmbH, Pilotfish, and Cyber-Duck, with average rates around €100-170/hr.
+Key hubs include Berlin, Amsterdam, London.

 Doctors have 12 minutes per patient.
 If your software adds 2 minutes of clicking, they won't use it—and in healthcare, a confusing UI isn't just annoying, it's a patient safety risk.
 These agencies understand MDR, FDA Human Factors guidance, and the brutal reality of clinical workflows.
 Deep expertise in accessibility for vulnerable populations, user research with real clinicians, and safety-critical design patterns where clarity always beats aesthetics.